Idena-Today/DnaUrl/Readme.md

 Checksum consist of the first 8 bytes of md5 from the `dna://0xrecipient_address/amount/data/` string.
 Goal is to prevent accidental damaging of the string while in transit, not to have a secure cryptographic primitive.

+## Extended formats

+More formats are specified for specific cases, like bulk transaction sending or offline signing.
+All formats specs are now listed on the dedicated [DnaUrl Formats](formats.md) page

 ## Demo

 See crude [live demo](https://idena-today.github.io/DnaUrl/js/dist/)